A service person may maintain Pennsylvania registration on his/her vehicle or may title and register the vehicle in the

 vehicle's VIN plate or you are unable to secure a legible tracing of the plate, contact a certified inspection mechanic or notary public at a motor vehicle

 dealership.
 These individuals are authorized to inspect and verify the VIN when a tracing of the plate is not possible.
-The certified inspection mechanic
+The certified Pennsylvania inspection mechanic

-or notary public is required to list their name, DIN or mechanic's number and signature in Section A. (NOTE: A photograph of a vehicle's VIN plate is acceptable
+or notary public employed by a dealership is required to list their name, DIN or mechanic's number and signature in Section A. (NOTE: A photograph of a vehicle's VIN plate is acceptable

-if the photo is signed and dated by a certified inspection mechanic or a notary public at a dealership.)
+if the photograph is signed and dated by a Pennsylvania certified inspection mechanic or a notary public employed by a dealership.)
 The certified inspection mechanic or notary public's

 signature indicates that he/she visually inspected the VIN on the vehicle and it matches the VIN on the out-of-state title.
 If the vehicle is located outside

 of Pennsylvania, the VIN must be verified by a police officer, a mechanic employed by a motor vehicle dealership or an armed forces

 installation provost marshal or motor officer.